hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 #### Computing directories

--   `get_system_module_dir`: Compute the system module directory from the three input arguments: long os-and-architecture name, stack name and stack version.
+-   `get_system_module_dir( osarch, stack_name, stack_version )`: Compute the system module directory
+    from the three input arguments: long os-and-architecture name, stack name and stack version.

-    The directory name returned is relative from the installation root, with the most generic one first.
+    The directory name is an absolute path.

     Note `system` in the name does not denote the `system` stack but the whole system installation, versus the user installation.

--   `get_system_module_dirs`: Compute the system module directory hierarchy from the three input
+-   `get_system_module_dirs( osarch, stack_name, stack_version )`: Compute the system module directory
-    arguments: long os-and-architecture name, stack name and stack version.
+    hierarchy from the three input arguments: long os-and-architecture name, stack name and stack version.

-    The directory names returned are relative from the installation root, with the most generic one first.
+    The directory names returned are absolute paths, with the most generic one first.

+-   `get_user_module_dir( osarch, stack_name, stack_version )`:
--   `get_user_module_dir`: Similar to `get_system_module_dir` but then for the
+    Similar to `get_system_module_dir` but then for the modules in the user module tree.

-    modules in the user module tree and hence the subdirectory that should go on top of the user install root.
+-   `get_user_module_dirs( osarch, stack_name, stack_version )`:

--   `get_user_module_dirs`: Similar to `get_system_module_dirs` but then for the
+    Similar to `get_system_module_dirs` but then for the modules in the user module tree.

-    modules in the user module tree and hence the subdirectories that should go on top of the user install root.
+-   `get_system_inframodule_dir( osarch, stack_name, stack_version )`: Get the
+    infrastructure module directory for the given architecture, stack name and stack version.
+The function returns the absolute path: The system installation root is obtained via the `get_system_install_root` function.

+-   `get_system_SW_dir( osarch, stack_name, stack_version )`: Get the system software
+    installation directory for the given architecture, stack name and stack version.
+    The function returns the absolute path: The system installation root is obtained via the `get_system_install_root` function.

+-   `get_user_SW_dir( osarch, stack_name, stack_version )`: Get the user software
+    installation directory for the given architecture, stack name and stack version.
+    The function returns the absolute path: The user installation root is obtained via the `get_user_install_root` function.

+-   `get_system_EBrepo_dir( osarch, stack_name, stack_version )`: Get the system EasyBuild
+    repo directory for the given architecture, stack name and stack version.
+The function returns the absolute path; the system installation root is obtained via the `get_system_install_root` function.

+-   `get_user_EBrepo_dir( osarch, stack_name, stack_version )`: Get the user EasyBuild
+    repo directory for the given architecture, stack name and stack version.
+The function returns the absolute path; the user installation root is obtained via the `get_user_install_root` function.

 #### Miscellaneous functions